oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   /document/source_lang
 ```

-*Example XYZ which fails the test:*
+*Example 102 which fails the test:*

 ```
   "lang": "i-default"